Theodore Judah: Career

 After studying briefly at Rensselaer, Judah went to work on a number of railroads in the Northeast, including engineering for the Lewiston Railroad down the Niagara Gorge.
-He was elected member of the American Society of Civil Engineers on May 1853; at that time there were fewer than 800 civil engineers in the United States.
+He was elected member of the American Society of Civil Engineers in May 1853; at that time there were fewer than 800 civil engineers in the United States.
 Judah was hired in 1854 at age 28, by Colonel Charles Lincoln Wilson, as the Chief Engineer for the Sacramento Valley Railroad in California.
 He and his wife Anna sailed to Nicaragua, crossed over to the Pacific, and caught a steamer to San Francisco.
 Under his charge, Sacramento Valley became in February 1856 the first common carrier railroad built west of the Mississippi River.
 Later, he was chief engineer of the California Central Railroad, incorporated 1857, and the San Francisco and Sacramento Railroad organized in 1856.